MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

 If Kafka is not part of your stack, you can use the [Postgres source](/sql/create-source/postgres/#postgresql-source-details) to connect directly to Materialize (v0.8.2+).
 This source uses Postgres’ native replication protocol to continuously ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database.

-### Database Setup
+### Database setup

 **Minimum requirements:** Postgres 10+

 Before creating a source in Materialize, you need to ensure that the upstream database is configured to support [logical replication](https://www.postgresql.org/docs/10/logical-replication.html).

 As a _superuser_:

 1. Check the [`wal_level` configuration](https://www.postgresql.org/docs/current/wal-configuration.html) setting: